 Please be aware that if you do not sign the engagement letter then we cannot carry out the survey and the appointment you may have arranged will be cancelled.

-We will arrange for a surveyor to visit your home to undertake the survey (usually lasts 30-60 minutes) to ensure that the property is suitable for the scheme.
+We will arrange for a surveyor to visit your home to undertake the survey (these usually last between 30-60 minutes) to ensure that the property is suitable for the scheme.
+This is an extremely important part of the process and we would encourage the home owner to be available for as long as the surveyor needs during the visit.

 The surveyor has a limited amount of time to carry out the survey and will not be able to answer any questions about the scheme itself or the type of equipment being installed, these should either be answered by calling us in the office on 01328 854549 or referring to the frequently asked questions.